 Changes for WordPress Developers

 WordPress 5.3 brought several changes and improvements for WordPress developers.
-As there are many changes so we have mentioned only those which are really that much more important to understand:
+As there are many changes we have mentioned only those that are really that much more important to understand:

 1. Date/time core component improvements:

-It deals with all the issues that are related to date, time and timezones in WordPress.
+It deals with all the issues that are related to date, time, and time zones in WordPress.